 Are you wasting your customers’ time?
 Or adding value every time you call on them?

 In this pressurized, multi-tasking world, where your customers are expected to produce more in less time, they may be growing less eager to meet with you than they were just a year ago.
 Time is more precious today than ever before, and your customers are feeling the pressure.

 In order for your customers to reliably make time to see you, they need to expect that they will gain some value for the time spent with you.
 That means that, if you are going to be successful in the world of B2B sales, you’ll need to create a reputation that time spent with you is worth the investment.
-If, over time, you can create that idea in the minds of your customers, you’ll find them generally willing to meet with you when you call.
-And in an economy where “too much to do and not enough time to do it” is the prevalent mind set, that reputation is a valuable asset.
+If over time, you can create that idea in the minds of your customers, you’ll find them generally willing to meet with you when you call.
+And in an economy where “too much to do and not enough time to do it” is the prevalent mindset, that reputation is a valuable asset.

-- Some ways to distinguish himself from others.
+- Ways to distinguish themself from others

-- Some ideas about how to reduce his costs.
+- Ideas about how to reduce costs

-- Some good things to think about.
+- Good things to think about

 The answer probably lies somewhere within the top ten items on that list.
 If you can’t name anything that the customer will gain, then you can safely assume that the time the customer spends with you in that sales call will be a waste of his time.
 Your relationship may be able to withstand one or two of those, but in the long-term, wasted time will destroy a business relationship.